 The insurance company wants you to believe that they are on your side from day one.
 Their commercials feature a friendly gecko or tell you they are a good neighbor, that they are going to help you.
 It doesn’t matter if you’ve just had a car crash, or it happened months ago and you’re already negotiating with the insurance company, you know that their claims are far from the truth.
 They use a lot of different tactics to try to get you to accept the lowest offer possible.
-If you want to know how to fight an insurance claim to get the most money possible, you need to know common insurance industry trucks.
+If you want to know how to fight an insurance claim to get the most money possible, you need to know common insurance industry tricks.
 Here is what the insurance industry does not want you to know, no matter what stage of negotiation.

 The Insurance Adjuster will act like your friend

 If you make a claim on your insurance policy after an accident, you can expect to get a call from the claims adjuster who represents the insurance company.
 If you are still waiting to hear from the claims adjuster, you need to know – they are friendly.
 The claims adjuster will express concern and ask you how you are doing.
 Don’t be fooled; their kindness is often part of their employee training.
 They know that they can get more information to use against you by being sympathetic, courteous, and kind.
-The formation you share with the claims adjuster can be used against you to reduce your settlement offer.
+The information you share with the claims adjuster can be used against you to reduce your settlement offer.

 Settling the claim may not be as urgent as it seems